Representation zeta functions of self-similar branched groups: Introduction

 \subsection{Acknowledgments}

-I am grateful to Marty Isaacs for an enlightening comment on the isotropy of induced representations, to Pierre de la Harpe for helpful comments on earlier installments of the text, and to Patrick Neumann for help with Lemma~\ref{lem:extend}.
+I am grateful to Marty Isaacs for an enlightening comment on the isotropy of induced representations, to Pierre de la Harpe for helpful comments on earlier installments of the text, to Patrick Neumann for help with Lemma~\ref{lem:extend}, to Joerg Br\"udern for references on Tauberian theorems, and to the referee for his/her thoughtful remarks.